openframeworks/ofBook/18_version_control_with_git/chapter.md

 * [Bazaar](http://bazaar.canonical.com/) is a distributed version control system created by Canonical (the company behind Ubuntu).
 It is primarily used on [Launchpad](launchpad.net), a code hosting platform primarily used for developing projects around Ubuntu.
 * [Mercurial](http://mercurial.selenic.com/) was started around the same time as Git.
 It is [quite similar to Git](http://stackoverflow.com/questions/35837/what-is-the-difference-between-mercurial-and-git), especially to a newcomer.

+**[BD: Perhaps mention in this section that with Distributed version control no repo or project has priority over another.]**

 ## Introduction to Git

-openFrameworks is using Git to version-control the code base, using [Github](www.github.com) as a hosting platform for, mainly, the code and the issue tracker.
+openFrameworks uses Git to version-control the code base, and relies on [Github](www.github.com) as a hosting platform for the code and the issue tracker.
 In this section, I'll give you an introduction on how to use version control with your openFrameworks project, and introduce the relevant concepts and commands as they are encountered.

 Note that this chapter is only an introduction, and as such only touches the surface of Git's capabilities, both in the presented commands, and their options.
 Much more detailed information, including in-depth tutorials and a command reference, can be found online.
 Some links are collected at the end of the chapter, and most commands presented have a link to their online reference.

-In what follows, I'll explain the basic concepts of Git, show the typical operations involved in using Git with an openFrameworks project, give an overview over the basic operations of Git, and show you how to work with remote Git servers.
+In what follows, I'll explain the basic concepts of Git, show the typical operations involved in using Git with an openFrameworks project, give an overview of the basic operations of Git, and show you how to work with remote Git servers.

+**[BD: This is a particularly nice intro :)]**

 ### Basic concepts

 When you put your project under version control, Git creates a **repository** in your project folder.
 This means that the contents of that folder are tracked with Git.
-Most of the files associated with Git are in the `.git` folder in your project root (the leading dot means this folder is by default probably hidden from view in your file browser).
+Most of the files associated with Git are in the `.git` folder in your project root (the leading dot means this folder is by probably hidden from view in your file browser by default).

 The basic element for tracking the history of the repository is the **commit**.
 This is basically a snapshot of the repository's state at the time of the commit, including a **commit message** and any parent commit(s).